celluloid/celluloid/README.md

 This created a new Celluloid::Supervisor actor, and also created a new Sheen actor, giving its initialize method the argument "Charlie Sheen".
-The _supervise_ method has the same method signature as _spawn_.
+The _supervise_ method has the same method signature as _new_.
 However, rather than returning the newly created actor, _supervise_ returns the supervisor.
 To retrieve the actor that the supervisor is currently using, use the Celluloid::Supervisor#actor method: